uyuni-project/uyuni-rfc/accepted/0000-payg-cloud-integration.md

 ##### Find internal SUSE SCC repository ID

 Repositories are identified by its URL.
 We can extract repository endpoint from pay-as-you-go machine and find the corresponding repository in Uyuni database.
-Note that the cloud RMT server have a url prefix `/repo/` which we need to remove before compare.
+Note that the cloud RMT server have a url path have a prefix `/repo/` which we need to remove before compare.

 Example:
 - URL on pay-as-you-go instance: `https://host/repo/SUSE/Products/SLE-Module-Basesystem/15-SP2/x86_64/product/`